-The workshop events were run in 2020 by PAS gaining a wider range of views from public sector agencies, Stirling Council, businesses and land managers but also have a meaningful discussion alongside the community.
+The workshop events were run in 2020 by PAS gaining a wider range of views from public sector agencies, Stirling Council, businesses and land managers but also having a meaningful discussion alongside the community.
 There was a strong desire to have a more coordinated approach to land use and development decisions.
-Architecture and Design Scotland also used the work as a rural case study on how to create a carbon conscious place.
-Their full report: Designing for a Changing Climate: Carbon Conscious Places, can be read here.
+Architecture and Design Scotland also used the work as a rural case study on how to create a carbon conscious place in their full report Designing for a Changing Climate: Carbon Conscious Places.

-2 Ecosystem services are the processes by which the environment produces natural resources utilised by us all, such as clean air, water, food and raw materials.
+(2) Ecosystem services are the processes by which the environment produces natural resources utilised by us all, such as clean air, water, food and raw materials.

-4 Vision
+4. Vision

 Strathard is a tranquil landscape and climate resilient place of outstanding natural beauty, with strong cultural heritage and cohesion.
 The area acts as a carbon sink while supporting biodiversity, recreation and local communities' self-sufficiency.

-Outdoor access and eco-tourism work alongside a balanced visitor management approach and a diverse local economy to support the protection and promotion of this diverse and connected ecosystem and the well-being of local people and visitors.
+Outdoor access and eco-tourism work alongside a balanced visitor management approach and a diverse local economy to support the protection and promotion of this diverse and connected ecosystem and the wellbeing of local people and visitors.

 Nature based solutions are used to manage flooding, improve and enhance infrastructure and facilities.

-5 Strategy Summary
+5. Strategy Summary